 Manatee Park at Fort Myers

 Manatees typically are present from late December through February, depending on weather.
-Don't expect a stray animals to show up during warm weather.
-The better manatee feeding areas far from Manatee Park, there is no reason for an animal to make a surprise summer time visit.
+Don't expect a stray animal to show up during warm weather.
+With the better manatee feeding areas far from Manatee Park, there is no reason for an animal to make a surprise summer time visit.

-When the manatees are in the canal's turbid water, manatees are visible only when their bodies are above the surface.
-You will see the animals much better in the shallower, clearer water away from the spillway.
+When the manatees are gathered in the canal's turbid water, the animals are visible only when their bodies are above the surface.
+You will see the creatures better in the shallower, clearer water away from the spillway.

 Parking Fees: $2/hour or $5/day from December through March; $1/hour/or $5/day from April through November

 Location: 10901 State Road 80/Palm Beach Blvd.
 Fort Myers FL 33905; phone 239-690-5030.

 Directions: Directions: Take I-75 to exit 141.
 Go east 1.25 miles.
 The park is on the right (directly across the street from the FPL Power Plant).